Group

 Qiuwen Lou

 Qiuwen Lou received his Ph.D. degree in 2020.
 He is originally from Zhejiang, China.
 He received a B.S. degree from the University of Electronic Science and Technology of China in 2013.
 His research interests include low power circuit and architecture design for computer vision and machine learning applications, emerging devices-based benchmarking, and circuit/architecture implementation.
-Qiuwen will join Amazon Lab126 as a machine learning scientist in 2020.
+Qiuwen joined Amazon Lab126 as a machine learning scientist in 2020.

 Representative work: Indranil Palit, Qiuwen Lou, Robert Perricone, Michael Niemier, and X. Sharon Hu, “A Uniform Modeling Methodology for Benchmarking DNN Accelerators,” in International Conference on Computer Aided Design (ICCAD), p.
 1-7, 2019.